JohnSnowLabs/johnsnowlabs/docs/en/alab/llm_prompts.md

 - **Broadens Prompt Possibilities**: By integrating with Open AI LLM models, users can tap into a more diverse set of prompts, leveraging external expertise to craft pre-annotations, as an alternative pre-annotation solution or when pre-trained models are not available.

-- **Efficient Entity Extraction**: As current LLMs, GPT family included, are not very good at entity recognition tasks, NLP Lab included a post-processing step on the result provided by LLM.
+- **Efficient Entity Extraction**: As current LLMs, GPT family included, are not very good at entity recognition tasks, Generative AI Lab included a post-processing step on the result provided by LLM.
 This improves entity identification and helps precisely locate the entities in the given text.
-These entities, carefully curated and aligned with NLP Lab pre-annotation requirements pave the way for a more efficient and streamlined annotation experience.
+These entities, carefully curated and aligned with Generative AI Lab pre-annotation requirements pave the way for a more efficient and streamlined annotation experience.

 The following sections explain in detail how to define and use GPT prompts.

 ### Setting Up the Integration with Open AI service
-Integrating ChatGPT and Azure into the NLP Lab has been designed to be a straightforward process, ensuring users can harness the power of external expertise seamlessly.
+Integrating ChatGPT and Azure into the Generative AI Lab has been designed to be a straightforward process, ensuring users can harness the power of external expertise seamlessly.
 It consists of three easy steps:

 **Integrations Page**: Navigate to the Integrations Page located within the System Settings.
 This is the hub where all external service providers, including Open AI’s GPT Models, can be defined and managed.